DrThomasAger/smile/README.md

 # (: Smile Prompt Language

-Markdown was never designed as a prompt language, it’s a document formatting standard that LLMs happen to parse decently.

 (: Smile is the dead simple **instruction only markup** for **increasing instruction following** in **large language model prompts**.

 > Structure your prompts consistently for predictable results — even with huge prompts!